 Rose winced.
-She'd made it out to seem like he was jealous of her job as a whole, not of her immediate boss – it would have been far too awkward to wade into that territory with Van – but she should have known that Victoire would see through it.
+She'd made it out to seem like he was jealous of her job as a whole, not of her immediate boss – it would have been far too awkward to wade into that territory with Van right there – but she should have known that Victoire would see through it.

 She fiddled with her quill.
 “Er -”